Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Providing a professional closing and your contact details

-Here’s an example of how to write a resume
+Here’s an example an effective resume letter:

-Dear [Hiring Manager’s Name],
+Dear [Hiring Manager’s Name]

-I am writing to convey my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field, I believe I would make the ideal choice to be considered for this job.
+I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+I am highly skilled and knowledgeable [Your field] I believe that I’d be a great fit to be considered for this job.

-Thank you for taking a look at my application.
-I am looking forward to having a conversation with you.
+Thank you for considering my application.
+I look forward to hearing from you.

 Sincerely,